reprodev/LGTV-Firmware-Downgrade/README.md

 **(DISCLAIMER)** Please make sure you get the right firmware for your TV as there will be no checks run when you go to install the file by the TV.
 This means you could try to install the firmware for a different TV on yours.
 If you're unsure check the Reference Models on the LG website as one firmware covers several TVs.

+## Option 1 - Go The Korean LG TV Website

 1. Go the Korean LG TV Website and using your model number change the end of the address so that you get to your Tv firmware page.
 If this works you can Skip past this section to the Methods.
 If this doesn't work then follow the steps below to get the correct firmware for your TV.
 2. In this example we are downgrading to 3.21.30 so go to this link https://www.lg.com/uk/support/product/lg-43UP75006LF.AEKD for the TV from the UK LG site or wherever you are based
 3. On this page scroll down to the bottom right and click on the reference link under the Software download which will open in a new window and linked here https://www.lg.com/uk/support/product/lg-43UP75006LF.AEKD#software_drivers_reference_2
 4. All of the models listed can use that firmware and so can your TV so keep a note of these somewhere as you may need them for Step 5.
 5. Go to the Korean LG TV Website Driver Support section and then translate to English.
 Linked here https://www.lge.co.kr/support/product-manuals?title=driver&mktModel
 6. You can then search for the TV by using the Dropdown menu on the left to select Tv/Projectors and then the type of TV you have on the right.
 In this example, it would be Ultra HD and then you type "43" in the search to find a model on the page in the list.
 One of these will match the ones listed in the reference for your firmware.
+7. In my case this was **2021 Ultra HDTV_ Nanocell_ Latest Software_UP75_82_83_NANO75_77_83KPA_LM21A_Ver.03.21.30** for the **43NANO75KPA** model which is one of the reference models and the latest Firmware I found I could use.
-7. Once you are on the firmware page you will have all the previous versions for your TV, if you are sure that this is the correct one for your TV based on the reference then download the zip file.
+8. Once you are on the firmware page you will have all the previous versions for your TV, if you are sure that this is the correct one for your TV based on the reference then download the zip file.
-8. **(DISCLAIMER)** Make sure this is the correct file for your TV before and correct version that you want.
+9. **(DISCLAIMER)** Make sure this is the correct file for your TV before and correct version that you want.
 I would suggest you also download the latest firmware for your TV in case you need to get back to the latest firmware at a later date.
 Once you have these zip files downloaded make sure you have a backup of them somewhere like a Dropbox/USB Hard-drive as there is always the chance that these files will be removed at some point from the official site.

+## Option 2 - Go to the Russian LG TV Web OS Telegram Channel

+Go to https://t.me/lgwebosusb and find the latest exploitable firmware for your LG TV

+**Please Note**: I used Option 1 but if you're having trouble then Option 2 may be the best way for you as suggested by others after this was first published.

 You should now have the correct previous firmware for your LG TV downloaded and have it backed up so we can move onto setting up your USB thumb drive.